 The CRCA has seven developed conservation areas:

-- Marshlands (City of Kingston) Closed
+- Marshlands (City of Kingston) Closed due to narrow boardwalk that does not permit physical distancing.

 Before conservation areas are developed, the CRCA carries out a resource inventory to determine what special features and sensitive areas are present on the property.
 Then a master plan is developed.